coccidioidomycosis in dogs and cats

 The fungi Coccidioides immitis and Coccidioides posadasii live in the soil and are native to areas that are hot and dry, like the southwestern United States and Mexico.
 Southern California, Arizona, and southwest Texas are the areas where the organisms are most prevalent, although they can also be found in New Mexico, Utah, and Nevada.

-Dry and windy conditions contribute to the spread of the fungal organisms, and therefore cause an uptick in disease.
+Dry and windy conditions contribute to the spread of the fungal organisms and therefore cause an uptick in disease.
 Anything that disturbs the soil can rustle up these invaders, so dust storms, heavy rains, and earthquakes will do the trick, too.
-Late fall and winter seems to be the season of coccidioidomycosis, as the weather patterns are prime for the spread of the fungal organisms.
+Late fall and winter seem to be the season of coccidioidomycosis, as the weather patterns are prime for the spread of the fungal organisms.

 The incubation period is about one to three weeks from exposure, but the organism can remain dormant for 3 years or more!
 That’s why it’s important to include the history travel to these regions if your pet shows appropriate clinical signs, even if the trip was years ago.